Peaceful Assembly Act 2012: Constitutional challenges

+On 1 July 2025, a five-judge panel of the Federal Court invalidated section 9(5), calling it amounts to a prohibition and also a disproportionate incursion on freedom of assembly.

 Criticism

 Opposition leaders have called the PAA "undemocratic" and have asked for it to be withdrawn.
 Leader of the Opposition Anwar Ibrahim said the Bill "gives absolute powers to the police, with which the appeal rests with the minister.
 This is not democratic."
 Democratic Action Party MP Lim Kit Siang warned against "forcing" the Bill through Parliament without public consultation.

 Bar Council president Lim Chee Wee said the new legislation is more restrictive than the present one.
 "History is full of civil disobedience and events, which have led to changes for the better in the country ...
 Processions or assemblies in motion are very much deep in the history of Malaysia ... which is why we urge the government — do not, with the stroke of the pen, strike back against the very foundation of this nation," he said.
 On the day of voting, the Bar Council led hundreds of lawyers in a "Walk for Freedom" march from the Lake Gardens to Parliament house.

 Bersih 2.0 leader Ambiga Sreenevasan has also voiced her opposition to the PAA, saying, "This Bill restricts our rights as much as possible.
 It gives unfettered powers to the minister and the police to further restrict the freedom to assemble.
 It impinges on free speech.
 In short, it will stymie legitimate dissent in our country."